SteelCompendium/data-rules-md-dse/Abilities/Talent/5th-Level Features/Exothermic Shield.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.5th-level-feature:exothermic-shield-9-clarity
   scdc:
-    - 1.1.1:13.2.1.4:02
+    - 1.1.1:11.2.1.4:02
   source: mcdm.heroes.v1
   target: Self or one ally
   type: feature/ability/talent/5th-level-feature
 effects:
+  - name: Effect
-  - effect: Until the start of your next turn, the target has cold immunity 10 and fire immunity 10, and their strikes deal extra fire damage equal to twice your Reason score.
+    effect: Until the start of your next turn, the target has cold immunity 10 and fire immunity 10, and their strikes deal extra fire damage equal to twice your Reason score.
 Additionally, whenever an enemy uses a melee ability against the target while they are under this effect, the enemy takes 5 fire damage.
-    name: Effect
+  - name: Strained
-  - effect: The target gains 2 surges.
+    effect: The target gains 2 surges.
 You are weakened and slowed (save ends).
-    name: Strained
 ```